 I've seen many news articles and video lately about usage of libraries increasing during a recession.
 I've personally noticed my library seems busier.
 While many have celebrated the increase of use and the public attention we so rightly deserve, we also need to consider the down side.
-Our funding might be cut, the public is less likely to approve bonds or tax levies to increase … Continue reading Library Usage Will Go Up During a Recession – Management Are You Really Prepared?
+Our funding might be cut, the public is … Continue reading Library Usage Will Go Up During a Recession – Management Are You Really Prepared?

 Remember how last month I blogged about using a wiki for the library's Readers Advisory Site?
 It looked like this.
 Well we ran into some issues, the IT department was having some problems with the input form and the other Librarians didn't like it (I'm not gonna list their complaints), so I started rethinking it. … Continue reading Using WordPress for Bibliographies or Readers Advisory Sites

 One of the first things we started when I came to MRRL was create online Reader's Advisory lists for patrons.
 We've used a couple of different services for this in the last 3 years, but they cost money and were controlled by outside vendors.
 Earlier this year I was looking for funding to be able to add some new … Continue reading Using a wiki for Reader’s Advisory

 Earlier this month I attended a Mobius conferernce session about vodcasting in libraries.
 I came back all inspired and fired up.
 I don't think our patrons are ready for vodcasting yet but that didn't stop me from making videos.
 Even better is was perfect timing for Flickr allowing 90 second videos that are much better quality … Continue reading One more way to use Flickr – videos!

 The first Online Picture Sharing class was last week and the second is this week, we only have 15 laptops for the patrons to use so we have to have multiple sessions.
 I choose to focus on Flickr vs one of the many other online picture sharing sites inpart because MRRL has a Flickr account … Continue reading Teaching Patrons about Flickr

-I'm taking a break from the video game (PS2) I'm playing, to write this, because even though I tell myself the hard parts teach me patient and perseverance, they really make my head want to explore. 🙂 Last night I finally taught the rescheduled Introduction to Blogging class I was supposed to teach in May.
-I really love these classes and even better, patrons love … Continue reading Are other libraries teaching patrons about blogging?
+I'm taking a break from the video game (PS2) I'm playing, to write this, because even though I tell myself the hard parts teach me patient and perseverance, they really make my head want to explore. 🙂 Last night I finally taught the rescheduled Introduction to Blogging class I was supposed to teach in May. … Continue reading Are other libraries teaching patrons about blogging?

 MRRL now has a Self Checkout Machine (SCOM) and staff made videos to help patrons understand how to use it.
 I got a hold of them and put them on both MRRL's Flickr and Youtube accounts.
 The flickr video is so much clearer, of course we're paying for a pro account, but I can't see … Continue reading SCOM Videos